DuttonIndustrial/guest-lvm-backup/README.md

 How guest-lvm-backup solves it:
     guest-lvm-backup can upload an entire disk image nightly over a slow link.
-It does this by comparing the previous backup image, to the local image and upload the differences.
+It does this by comparing the previous remote backup image, to the local image and uploading the differences.
 Thus making full nightly backups of a 100GB image over 1MB/s link easy to do.

 What it does: